CodeRed398/CodeRed/Base Game.md

 # World 1 ---- Helgar ---- #
 def World1():
-    print(" The skimming skies of Helgar feel your breath and your lungs. \n You step toe to a new in which cells of your physical body take on currency. \n Your first life may be right here or waiting for you in a dark corner of a bar... \n")
+    print(" The skimming skies of Helgar feel your breath and your lungs. \n You step toe to a new world in which cells of your physical body take on currency. \n Your first life may be right here or waiting for you in a dark corner of a bar... \n") time.sleep(5)
+    ClearLED()
+# World 1 ---- Apartment 273 #
+def Apartment273():
+    print("The steel handlebars of almost captitude hold you prison to your now new building of life. \n You feel a tingle strife in your blood stream and your fingers click mechanically to the metal tapping softly.\n A TV buzzes static and fills your brain with only the sound. ") print("Cars pass below and people yell and fight. \n Gun shots in the distant tell you this new world is not the safest of an area and a bright LED screen blazes through the night \n showing loud advertisments for NERU enhancements.")
+    EyeDis=input("Choose what to do... \n \n \n Actions: \n Jump \n Turn TV \n Study Streets \n Leave Apartment")

+    if EyeDis==("Jump"):
+        ClearLED()
+        print("Wow your a retard huh? okay!
+I mean I did give you a choice") exit
+    if EyeDis==("Turn TV"):
+        ClearLED()
+        print("You switch to a clear station on NERU enhancers. \n The quality is low and static stills seeps into the channel...") time.sleep(5)
+        ClearLED()
+        Apartment273()
+    if EyeDis==("Study Streets"):

+    if EyeDis==("Leave Apartment"):

 #Knowledge Tables#
+#GMN is the Global Mixer Network#
 knowGMN = []
+#Brands as in clothing knowledge#
 Brands = []
-#PTUs Scale#
+#Apartment and Helgar #
+Cultural = []

+#CURRENCY#
+#PTUs Scale, PTUs is in game currency#
 PTU = 500
 IntoGame()